-It’s astonishing how many businesses don’t have a plan for the future direction.
-And it’s astonishing how many don’t know how to develop such a plan.
+It’s astonishing how many businesses don’t have a strategic plan for their future direction.
+And it’s astonishing how many don’t know how to even develop such a plan.

 As efficiency experts, we get it.
-We know it can be challenging for businesses to see the forest for the trees when everyone is on the ground immersed in day-to-day operations.
-Yet without a plan, businesses remain lost, losing money, missing opportunities and watching morale disappear.
+We understand it.
+It can be challenging for businesses to see the forest for the trees when everyone is on the ground immersed in day-to-day operations.
+Yet without a plan, businesses remain lost – losing money, missing opportunities and watching morale evaporate.

 An owner of a mid-sized business called one day, desperate for help.
 He didn’t know which way to turn.

-We met with the business owner and brain stormed around these questions:
+We met with the business owner and had a brain storming session around these questions:

 - Why did you decide to go into business?

 - Who are your biggest supporters?

 - What type of culture have your created?

 - What short-term goals would you like to achieve?
 What about mid-term and long-term?

 We also met with the Executive Team and asked a range of questions to ensure everyone was at the same starting point: